RFID in Retail [Updated for 2023]

 To learn more about what exactly RFID is, read our glossary article.

-What are the Use Cases for RFID in Retail
+Key Use Cases for RFID in Retail

-- Improving In-store Traffic Patterns – Retailers can receive information from RFID that shows how shoppers move about their store.
+Retailers can receive information from RFID that shows how shoppers move about their store.
 With this information, retailers can move items around to maximize sale probability.
 Other advantages include reducing cart/item abandonment, and reviewing traffic movement based on day and time.

-- RFID Can Speed Up Checkout Process – With RFID, retailers can make their checkout process more frictionless than ever before.
+With RFID, retailers can make their checkout process more frictionless than ever before.
 With the right combination of RFID tags and sensors, shoppers can simply grab the items they need and walk out without waiting in line or checking out.
 Amazon Go, a pioneer of such technology, allows their customers a seamless customer experience that improves the shopping experience.

 What is an RFID Tag Mandate?